mimikri/SCvoice/readme.md

 speech_recognition(mic) -> stt(vosk) -> press keys on keyboard -> tts(pyttsx4 with espeak)

-it is a tiny py script wich, listens to the microphone. if the user tells it an order, it uses vosk to turn the audio into text.
+it is a tiny py script wich, listens to the microphone. if the user tells it an order, it uses vosk to turn the audio into text, fullfill it and tell the use that it has done it.

 there is a scconfig.py file, wich contains all the possible orders. the string resulting from the spoken order is compared with the keywords of the orders.